 Competition for McKinsey internships is fierce.
 So, in order to get an offer, you'll need to pass each of these stages and set yourself apart from other candidates.
 Next, we'll briefly summarise each of these four evaluations that McKinsey uses, to help you get started with your preparation.

-The McKinsey Problem Solving Test (PST) is a standardised maths and logic test.
-The questions on the PST are meant to test candidates on skills that are relevant in the day-to-day work at McKinsey.
-PST questions are somewhat similar to GMAT questions, but PST questions tend to be a bit different and more difficult.
-The below video provides additional details to help you prepare:
+The McKinsey Problem Solving Game is a standardised maths and logic test.
+The questions in the game are meant to test candidates on skills that are relevant in the day-to-day work at McKinsey.
+These questions are somewhat similar to GMAT questions, but they tend to be a bit different and more difficult.
+This video from McKinsey provides additional details to help you prepare.

 In a McKinsey case interview, you will be presented with a case study about a company facing an issue, and you'll be expected to analyse the situation and develop a recommendation.
 For example, you might get a case about a convenience store with declining profits, and you'll need to take steps to create a recommended solution.
 To get a better idea of what case interviews at McKinsey are like, check out the video below:

 If you feel like you need more support and a structured preparation plan, we are here to help.
-Check out our McKinsey PST training programme, and McKinsey case interview training programme for more details.
-These training programmes are designed with full-time positions in mind, but since the interview process is similar, each programme will also be helpful for your internship application preparation.
+Check out our McKinsey case interview training programme for more details.
+This training programme is designed with full-time positions in mind, but since the interview process is similar, it will also be helpful for your internship application preparation.